 For information about our private lessons, please visit our Private Lesson and In Home Training Page.

 Calm & Confident is a specific approach to training designed to help over reactive animals.
-Kinna & Gene developed this method based on the work of Emma Parsons (Click to Calm), Turid Rugaas (author of On Talking Terms with Dogs), and veterinary behaviorists such as Amber Batson in the UK.
+Kinna & Gene developed this method based on the work of Turid Rugaas (author of On Talking Terms with Dogs) and veterinary behaviorists such as Amber Batson in the UK.

 The method works well with most animals and with most levels of reactivity — from nervousness to intense fear.

-Both Kinna and Gene completed their training certification program with Emma Parsons, so have a strong professional relationship with her.
 Kinna personally met Turid Rugaas in Norway and was invited by Turid to spend two days observing Turid’s reactive dog research project.
-Kinna also attended a presentation on Reactive Dogs by Amber Batson during that trip (in 2018).
+Kinna also attended a presentation on Reactive Dogs by Dr. Amber Batson during that trip (in 2018) and has since taken 4 additional courses with Dr. Batson.

 Both Kinna and Gene have applied their Calm & Confident program successfully to help dogs who have been reactive to people, dogs, household or environmental noises, or other disturbing stimuli.
 They’ve also applied the program to situations with nervous and/or reactive horses – and more recently, with a cat who displayed reactivity towards people.